cycleplatform/docs-portal/docs/reference/containers/integrations/environment-variables.md

 CYCLE_PROVIDER_IDENTIFIER | An identifier that indicates the provider of the server.
 CYCLE_PROVIDER_LOCATION | The physical location of the server displayed as an abbreviation.
 CYCLE_SERVER_ID | The ID of the server this container is deployed to.
+CYCLE_DEPLOYMENT_VERSION | If the container instance is part of a deployment, this is the version of that deployment.
+CYCLE_PROVIDER_VENDOR | The provider that the container instance is currently running on.
+CYCLE_CPU_PERIOD | A value in microseconds.
+100,000 is equal to 100 milliseconds or 100% of a period.
+CYCLE_CPU_QUOTA | A value in microseconds.
+100,000 is equal to 100 milliseconds or 100% of one core.
+CYCLE_CPU_LIMITED | A value that reads yes if the container instance has limits on how much of the underlying CPU it can use or no if it is unlimited.

 :::caution
 Environment variables defined on the image cannot be removed.
 Cycle interprets these as critical to the way your program works.
 However, their values can be changed, which may be useful for things such as specific development-only settings.